Assistance programs in Wichita County and Wichita Falls.

 Department of Community Development in Wichita Falls can help tenants and homeowners apply for homeless prevention and rapid rehousing.
 Some of the local programs include emergency solution grants, legal aid, and even motel vouchers.
 All of this funding relies on the federal government, so the financial aid comes and goes.
 The agency also stresses job training and development.
 Staff also refer clients to other organizations, including local churches or social service offices.
 Call (940) 761-7448.

 Find help to pay medical debts, credit card bills, and other expenses from Consumer Credit Counseling Services.
-The non-profit agency provides educational and assistance programs including money management skills, debt settlement, budget counseling, debt counseling, financial tips and advice, and housing issue counseling.
+The non-profit agency provides educational and assistance programs including money management skills as well as debt settlement.
+The staff are involved in offering free budget counseling, debt counseling, financial tips and advice, and housing assistance programs, namely around foreclosure prevention.
 Click here to learn how to enter into a debt management plan.
-(800) 380-2227
+(800) 380-2227 .

 Both of the following clinics provide health and medical care on a so called sliding scale.
 This means you pay what you can afford for your medical and hospital bills and debts.
 Community Health Care Center (phone (940) 766-6306) provides patients with high quality primary medical care in the fields of pediatrics, OB/GYN, internal medicine, and even family practice medicine.